roberthowton/calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To deploy locally, clone this repo and run `yarn` to install dependences.
+To deploy locally, clone this repo, `cd` into the local directory, and run `yarn` to install dependences.

 ## Available Scripts